mate-academy/layout_human-rights/readme.md

 - Add vertical spacing of `1em` for "Preamble" and "Article N".
 - Put numbered lists into `<ol>`s.
 - After article 16 don’t display any more articles, but put an `h2` heading reading "Articles 17 to 30" instead and make it a `link` pointing to the PDF version of the document.
 Style the link to always be `green`.
+- Do not nest tags more then neccessary.
+It will broke tests.
 ---

 > The full text is available here: